ajahne/blog/_drafts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 - The big metrics for their teams are OKRs and KPIs (not velocity, burn down, LOC, etc.), this aligns with my current read [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)

 ## My key takeaways:
-- do not be afraid to change, you can and need to change
+- Do not be afraid to change, you can and need to change
-- be a leader, not a boss
+- Be a leader, not a boss
-- not about telling people what to do, but rather figuring our problems/solutions together
+- "Team lead" is not about telling people what to do, but rather figuring our problems/solutions together
-- experiment, learn, and grow
+- Create a safe environment where people feel comfortable sharing ideas and feedback
 - Teams go through a process: forming, storming, norming, performing
+- Autonomy is not scary: Autonomous teams can work, but present new challenges
-- OKRs and KPIs are critical, have teams create themselves (bottom up, not top down)
+- OKRs and KPIs are critical, have teams create them (bottom up, not top down)
-- do not be afraid to try new organizational structures
+- Do not be afraid to try new organizational structures
+- Share trust within the team, all decisions should not fall on one person
+- Experiment, learn, and grow